-- be clear about the purpose of the activity and about what will happen to the photographs when the lesson/activity is concluded; - ensure that senior management is aware that photography/image equipment is being used and for what purpose; - ensure that all images are available for scrutiny in order to screen for acceptability; be able to justify images of students in their possession; - ensure that images are held only for as long as necessary for the 'purpose'.
-The recommendation for images of children and young people is that they should only be held for 2 years; - avoid making images in one to one situations.
+- be clear about the purpose of the activity and about what will happen to the photographs when the lesson/activity is concluded; - ensure that senior management is aware that photography/image equipment is being used and for what purpose; - ensure that all images are available for scrutiny in order to screen for acceptability; - be able to justify images of pupils in their possession; - ensure that images are held only for as long as necessary for the 'purpose'. - avoid making images in one to one situations.

-Members of staff must not take, display or distribute images of students unless they have explicit written consent to do so.
+Members of staff must not take, display or distribute images of pupils unless they have explicit written consent to do so.
 Failure to follow any part of this code of practice may result in disciplinary action being taken.

-For further guidance on creating, displaying and storing images of students please refer to the Safer Working Practice Guidance (National Safer Recruitment Consortium 2019) as well as guidance from the Department for Education (Safeguarding Children in a Digital World) and CEOP (Child Exploitation and Online Protection).
+For further guidance on creating, displaying and storing images of pupils please refer to the Safer Working Practice Guidance (National Safer Recruitment Consortium 2019) as well as guidance from the Department for Education (Safeguarding Children in a Digital World) and CEOP (Child Exploitation and Online Protection).